Update: Google AdWords has since been rebranded as Google Ads.

 Needless to say, being able to see that level of volume detail was invaluable in making decisions about which keywords are more popular, at least insofar as the number of searches run for those terms.

 For years Google has provided this data to anyone who has an AdWords account, which is free and easy to set up (no advertising dollars need be spent to set up an AdWords account).

 Well, things changed pretty radically last summer.
 Google apparently came to the conclusion that they were sharing too much data – unless you were spending a fair amount of money with them.
 Google claims this is related to one thing, a lot of suspicious people claim it’s related to something else, but why Google restricted their data doesn’t matter here.
 The only part that matters is that, for smaller advertisers, or for business who weren’t spending anything on AdWords, what you see in the above screen shot has morphed into what you see in the screenshot below.

 Behold, the new and NOT improved Keyword Planner for smaller advertisers

 Obviously the second screen shot shows data that is of limited value.
 If you have the “real” data available you will see that “Nike Shoes” gets searched more than 4 times as frequently as “Air Max,” yet in the second screen shot, they appear to be equivalent.
 The data in the second screen capture is, in my opinion, worse than useless.
 It is misleading.

 As I mentioned above, the useless numbers apply if you’re a small advertiser or not an advertiser.
-So, obviously one way to get the data back is to spend more on Google advertising (funny how that works, isn’t it?).
-But here’s another even more frustrating aspect to this: as of this writing no one seems to know, or if they do they aren’t telling, how much you have to spend to get the more accurate data.
-So I guess you just keep upping your spend until you suddenly start seeing the better volume numbers in your account.
+Obviously one way to get the data back is to spend more on Google advertising (Funny how that works, isn’t it?).
+But here’s another even more frustrating aspect to this: As of this writing no one seems to know, or at least aren’t telling, how much you have to spend to get the more accurate data.
+So I guess you just keep upping your spending until you suddenly start seeing the better volume numbers in your account.